TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

 *   Movie News Featured Movie News

     *   Annette Bening Joins 'Captain Marvel'.
 Here's Everything We Know So Far Read More
-    *   The First 'The Predator' Trailer Has Arrived.
+    *   David Gordon Green to Direct New 'Friday Night Lights' Movie.
 Here's Everything We Know Read More
-    *   'Bad Boys for Life' Nabs Release Date.
-Here's What We Know Read More
+    *   Lupita Nyong'o to Star in Jordan Peele's 'Us'.
+Here's What We Know So Far Read More

     Explore Content
     *   Movie Reviews